szebasztianmarton/My-Portfolio/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
-3. Run `npm start` to start the development server.
+3. Run `npm run start` to start the development server.

 ## Projects